timvandermeij/mobile-radio-tomography/texas-instruments/README.md

-# CC2531
+# Texas Instruments

-This directory contains software to be run on a CC2531 USB dongle as provided with the Texas Instruments CC2530 ZigBee Development Kit.
-We use the CC2531 for RSSI measurements.
+This directory contains software to be run on a CC2530 module and a CC2531 USB dongle as provided with the Texas Instruments CC2530 ZigBee Development Kit.
+This hardware is used for packet exchange and RSSI measurements.

 ## Compiling